bd-j/prospector/doc/dataformat.rst

 |Codename| expects the data in the form of list of ``Observations``, preferably
 returned by :py:meth:`build_obs` (see below).
-Each Observation instance corresponds to single dataset, and is basically a namespace that also supports dict-like accessing of important attributes.
+Each Observation instance corresponds to a single dataset, and is basically a namespace that also supports dict-like accessing of important attributes.
 In addition to holding data and uncertainties thereon, they tell prospector what data to predict, contain dataset-specific information for how to predict that data, and can even store